-Honey Baked Ham is a Christmas and Easter tradition everyone looks forward to!
-Sweet, smoky with succulent spices, this copycat recipe tastes just like your favorite holiday ham, but made right at home.
+Honey Baked Ham is a holiday tradition everyone looks forward to!
+Sweet and smoky with succulent spices, this copycat recipe tastes just like the original Honey Baked Spiral Ham.

 How Much Does a Honey Baked Ham Cost?

 Buying a ham from the Honey Baked Ham store can cost well over $100!
 Sure, they’re tasty but you can make the same delicious baked ham at home for a fraction of the cost.
 A similar sized ham from the grocery store will cost you less than $30, and the ingredients for the rich, sweet honey glaze are pantry staples you probably already have!
 Save that money AND make your house smell yummy all at the same time.

 I actually love the process of glazing this Honey Baked Ham.
 The rich sauce is easy to make and I love how it seeps into the crevices of the ham and creates a slightly crispy golden crust.
 Here’s what you do:

 - Combine butter, brown sugar, honey and all the delicious spices into a saucepan.

 - Bring the whole thing to a boil, just until the sugar dissolves.

 - Using a basting brush, spread most of the decadent sauce all over the ham, making sure to brush inside each slice.